 Predominant Wildflowers: wild bergamot, sugar bowls, pasque flowers, wild iris

-What Makes It Great: One of the best day loops in Eldorado Canyon State Park.
+What Makes It Great: One of the best day loops in Eldorado Canyon State Park according to our Boulder realtor team!
 This trail will lead you through craggy rock formations and wildflower meadows filled with fragrant wild bergamot.
 Stop to dip your feet in the creek when you need a break.

 Distance: 3.6 miles